DIY Cresent Moon Wreath

 Save time and materials by avoiding these common Cricut Mistakes.
 Get it free for a limited time!

-I did see some grapevine crescent moon wreath bases at the craft store, but they weren’t very crescent shaped, and they were quite expensive.
+I did see some grapevine crescent moon wreath bases at the craft store when I was shopping for a new wreath, but they weren’t very crescent shaped, and they were quite expensive.
 You can make your own version that looks better and is cheaper.

 We used our moon wreath as part of our Halloween Witchy Garden Shed -you can check out more details about it here.